 Demi Lovato’s YouTube docuseries Dancing With the Devil has largely been lauded for its unflinching honesty.
 But one thing people aren’t a fan of?
 The idea that Demi Lovato isn’t 100% sober.

-Demi’s docuseries spends a great deal of time detailing the singer’s 2018 overdose and the horrible medical ramifications including multiple strokes, a heart attack, brain damage, and long-term damage to her vision.
+Demi’s docuseries spends a great deal of time detailing the singer’s 2018 overdose and the horrible medical ramifications including multiple strokes, a heart attack, brain damage, and long-term damage to their vision.

-So when Demi revealed that she was still drinking alcohol and smoking weed, aka “California Sober,” many fans were shocked.
+So when Demi revealed that they were still drinking alcohol and smoking weed, aka “California Sober,” many fans were shocked.

 Even friends who appeared on the docuseries seemed to disapprove.
 Elton John, who’s been sober himself for over 30 years, said,